Soap2G/atlas-opendata-infrastructure/slides.md

 :: right ::

 ### DiracX is in active development
+- We are rewriting the code, but we are keeping Dirac
-- Foundations are there, the first release will soon be here
+- The first release will soon be here
 - DiracX will live together with DIRAC v9 for a while
 - DiracX will ease the interoperability with Rucio and/or any other tool out there
     - DiracX will still have the Data Management part, but its Workload Management functionalities will come first

 ---
 layout: credits